Singapore University of Social Sciences (SUSS) signs two MOUs that will also encourage intergenerational bonding

 About the Singapore University of Social Sciences

-SUSS is a national university of Singapore that is continually providing inclusive lifelong learning and applied education opportunities with a strong social emphasis that transcends disciplinary focus.
+SUSS is an autonomous university of Singapore that is continually providing inclusive lifelong learning and applied education opportunities with a strong social emphasis that transcends disciplinary focus.
 Our mission is to champion lifelong education to develop future thinkers and leaders to their fullest potential through our 3H’s education philosophy – ‘Head’ for professional competency with applied knowledge, ‘Heart’ for social awareness of the needs of the society, and ‘Habit’ for passion towards lifelong learning.

 We offer more than 70 undergraduate and graduate programmes, available in full- and part-time study modes which are flexible, modular and multi-faceted in learning experience to cater to both fresh school leavers and adult learners.
 We also launched a broad range of continuing education and training modular courses for the professional skills and knowledge upgrading of our workforce.